iCliniq Logo

 Hi doctor,

-I was diagnosed and surgically treated for endometriosis a year and a half ago.
-Since then, I have been on the Depot Medroxyprogesterone Acetate shot, and I get it every eight weeks.
-When I do not get the shot precisely every eight weeks, I continue bleeding and continue having pain.
 For the past few months, I have been bleeding after masturbation.
 However, there is no penetration, so that is not the reason.
-But it does not make sense for me to even bleed in the first place because I am getting the shot more frequently than recommended commonly.
-I am currently on a year exchange program abroad, and the bleeding and pain with my endometriosis are getting worse.
-But before I left, I contacted my Gynaecologist, and she told me to wait till I got back, and we will run some hormonal tests.
+But it does not make sense for me to even bleed in the first place because I am getting the shot more frequently than recommended.
+I am currently on a year-long exchange program abroad, and the bleeding and pain from my endometriosis are getting worse.
+But before I left, I contacted my Gynaecologist, and she told me to wait till I got back, and we would run some hormonal tests.

 Is there anything to worry about?
 I am just worried because my symptoms have worsened, and I am not near my doctor.